aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      integrity  Various commands that will check the integrity of the database... migrate    Migrate the database to the latest schema version.
+      integrity  Commands that will check the integrity of the database. migrate    Migrate the database to the latest schema version.